Specialized Back Hypertrophy Program

 Latissimus Dorsi (Lats)

 This large muscle of the back originates from the lower six and all the lumbar vertebrae as well as the iliac crest via the thoracolumbar fascia.
 All of the fibers insert on the medial lip of the intertubercular groove of the humerus.
-The actions of this muscle are to extend, adduction, and medially rotate the arm.
+The actions of this muscle are to extend, adduct and medially rotate the arm.
 Unlike the pectoralis major, the latissimus dorsi can hyperextend the arm.

 Deep Muscles:

-Levator Scapulae, Rhomboids Minor & Major
+Levator Scapulae, Rhomboids Minor And Major

 The three muscles deep to the trapezius and latissimus dorsi share a similar function and will therefore be considered together.